schultjw/03_Queue_Lab/README.md

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?

+You use a colon instead of "extends," like so: class ArrayQueue : Queue.

 #### 5. What is the purpose of "templates" in C++?

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?